The best metal detectors for gold at any budget

 Our analysis of the following metal detectors, and their inclusion on our list, comes from surveying their ability to detect gold and serve average customers.
 We looked at the frequencies available, weight, ability to work in varying terrains and conditions, as well as standard customer experiences.
 We talked with a Garrett expert for a brief overview of some of their machines (one of which was always marked for inclusion) and generalized advice on deciding on good metal detectors for gold.

 The following metal detectors for gold come from trusted, well-established brands with good reputations in their long-standing ability.
-Sorted by primary characteristics that we feel you will seek, these metal detectors will all be able to find gold but may take on different characteristics or be more advisable to use in some situations over others.
+These metal detectors will all be able to find gold but may take on different characteristics or be more advisable to use in some situations over others.
 And while you’re shopping for your primary tool, don’t forget to pick up these other essential metal-detecting accessories for once you’ve found something.

 Best overall: XP Deus II